-As of the 2017-18 school year, the Regional level of the Canadian Division of The International Geography Bee consists of two variants: the Regional Quiz Tournaments (RQT) and the Championships Qualifying Exam (CQE).
+The Regional level of the Canadian Division of The International Geography Bee consists of two variants: the Championships Qualifying Exam (CQE) and the Regional Quiz Tournaments (RQT).

 Championships Qualifying Exam

 The Championships Qualifying Exam has two versions: Alpha and Beta.
 These are meant to be of comparable difficulty and on both versions, for all age divisions, the rules are the same.
 The questions used are the same as well for each age division, though students are only ranked against other students in their same age division off the version of the exam they are taking.

 Each Exam has 50 multiple-choice questions with 4 possible answers to each question, and students always have 20 minutes to compete it.
 Students receive 2 points for a correct answer, 0 points for an answer left blank, and -1 point for an incorrect response.

 The CQE is always offered at tournament sites for the International History Bee and Bowl’s Canadian regional tournaments, a list of which is available here.
 The version of the CQE offered at each tournament site corresponds to the question set (also called Alpha and Beta) that each tournament is running on.
 Click on the dots on the map at www.ihbbcanada.com to see which question set is offered at which tournament (and thus which CQE version will be given there).
 Students may also take either the Alpha or Beta version of the CQE at their place of study with either a homeschool instructor or teacher proctoring it.
 The CQE costs $10 if taken at an IHBB tournament site; it is free of charge if a teacher or homeschool instructor proctors it.

 If you are interested in this option, please email firstname.lastname@example.org.

 Note that students qualify for the Canadian Championships by accomplishing one of the following things: